xinwenfu/tst-dht-lab--pcb-2/README.md

     - **macOS host**:
       - Within /dev, the device is listed as something like /dev/tty.usbserial-550D0193571
-      - The Ubuntu VM has to be started as [root](https://forums.virtualbox.org/viewtopic.php?f=8&t=107333#p527198)!
-        1. Start VirtualBox using `sudo virtualbox` within a terminal
-        2. Within VirtualBox, push the + button to add the Ubuntu VM, which is located within your home folder as a .vdi file
-        3. Then just start your guest OS and USB devices should work

     - **Linux Host**: It appears Linux distributions like Ubuntu has the appropriate driver installed already.
 However, the following steps are needed for our Ubuntu VM to use the IoT kit: